Let's Encrypt JWT Certificates

 • Automatically obtain SSL certificates from Let’s Encrypt

-• Use DNS-01 challenge validation for wildcard certificates
+• Support DNS-01 challenge validation as a backup option for wildcard certificates

 • Integrate with JWT authentication workflows